fnk0c/cangibrina/README.md

 =======================================
 [Versão em Português]

-Você pode gerar wordlists customizadas através da ferramenta wl_generator.py localizada em
+Você pode gerar wordlists customizadas através da ferramenta wlgenerator.py localizada em
 Wordlists/wl generator/
 Dentro do diretório você encontrará 3 arquivos de texto, diretorios, extensoes, paginas.
 Estes
 são responsáveis por conter as informações necessárias para a geração da wordlist.

 [English Version]

-You can generate customs wordlists using the tool wl generator located at Wordlists/wl generator
+You can generate customs wordlists using the tool wlgenerator.py located at Wordlists/wl generator
 Inside this directory you will find 3 text files, diretorios, extensoes, paginas.
 These are
 responsible to keep all the necessary informations that are required to generate a wordlist